andrakis/c4/README.md

 return addresses, can be modified inside these trap handlers.
 By swapping register values from one task with those from another, task switching is accomplished transparently to running tasks.

-C4KE uses a custom executable format, the "C4 Relocatable."
+C4KE uses a custom executable format, the [C4 Relocatable](src/c4cc/asm-c4r.c).
 This format contains symbols and runtime patch information.

 Running